prezly/analytics/packages/analytics-nextjs/README.md

 If you want to use a single solution to also track pages unrelated to Prezly, you can omit `newsroom` and `story` props on pages that don't need it.
 Instead, you would pass `segmentWriteKey` prop to `AnalyticsContextProvider`.
 This will disable sending events to PrezlyAnalytics and will only send events to Segment.
 Note that you need to pass either `segmentWriteKey` or `newsroom` to make the tracking library work.

+### Plugins

+In order to track to Prezly and Plausible we have created two custom Segment plugins.
+That means that Segment plays role of an adapter, which also injects Prezly metadata to every event.
+Google analytics is loaded separately though.

+### Cookie consent

+You can now pass user cookie consent as a `consent` prop to `AnalyticsProvider`.
+Consent may include following categories:

+- `first-party-analytics` - Allows Prezly and Plausible tracking
+- `third-party-cookies` - Is a superset of `first-party-analytics` and also allows Google Analytics

 # What's next